liran-funaro/objsize/README.md

 72
 ```

-To mitigate this, you can provide a method that attempts to fetch the proxy's referents:
+To mitigate this, you can provide a method that attempts to fetch the
+proxy’s referents:

 ```python
 import weakref